JetBrains/Qodana/topics/cloud-api.md

     <tr>
         <td><code>200</code></td>
         <td>
-            <p>A list of inspections counts, where one entry exists for each unique combination of inspection ID,
+            <p>A list of inspections counts, where one entry exists for each unique combination of inspection ID, name, severity, baseline, actual and timestamp.
-name, severity and others.
 If a time range is specified, entries for 10 equally distant timestamps within the range are returned.
 If no time range is specified, entries at the latest timestamp are returned.</p>
         <code-block lang="http">
             HTTP/2 200 OK
             date: Wed, 24 Sep 2025 10:39:06 GMT